 In this episode of the Selling in Asia podcast, Tom sits down with Ashley Galina Dudarenok, China Marketing Expert & Founder of Alarice & ChoZan to discuss how live streaming is changing sales professionals’ roles in China during times of COVID and beyond.
 Join them as they mull over everything related to the live streaming selling trend including topics such as:

-- The emerging skills sales professionals will need to possess
+- Emerging skills sales professionals need to possess in the digital age.

 Ashley is a China marketing expert, entrepreneur, bestselling author, professional speaker, and vlogger.
 She was recognized as a LinkedIn Top Voice in Marketing in 2019 and chosen as an Asia-Pacific Top 25 Innovator by the Holmes Report.
 She is the founder of a China-focused social media agency Alarice and China insights and training company ChoZan.

 Check out this video to see the level of live streaming that’s happening in China right now!